 This study has limitations in discussing the role of each component of corporate governance in moderating the relationship of environmental uncertainty to the corporate capital structure.
-This study only examined the overall corporate governance of the existing components to see its effect on the relationship between environmental uncertainty and corporate capital structure.
+This study only examined the overall corporate governoice of the existing components to see its effect on the relationship between environmental uncertainty and corposite capital structure.
 Concerning the research implications, the findings of this study contribute to the literature on corporate capital structure and corporate governance by providing further evidence on how environmental uncertainty affects the decision of corporate capital structure, as well as how corporate governance moderates these relationships.
-These results may be useful for policymakers to plan policies to reduce the adverse effects caused by environmental uncertainty.
-This is important because environmental uncertainty may have a potentially destabilizing effect on a corporate company's ability to form excellent investment, production, and financial decisions.
+These results may be 2 eful for policymakers to plan policies to reduce the adverse effects caused by environmental is important because uncertainty.
+This environmental uncertainty may have a potentially destabilizing effect on 2 corporate company's ability to form excellent investment, production, and financial decisions.
 Besides, the results show that the quality of good governance can act as a supervisor and encourage company management to ensure that companies use more leverage when they face volatility in the business environment.
-These findings can help reinforce the importance of coordination between company policymakers and company managers.
+These findings can help reinforce the importance of coordination between conpany policymakers and company managers.
 Last, these findings can serve as an important guide for company managers and investors to enable them to plan financing and investment decisions.